Whale Vocalizations

 Orca

 Orcas use sound for communication and navigation.
 Orcas make three primary types of vocalizations: clicks, whistles, and discrete calls.
-Orcas rely on sound production and reception to
+Orcas rely on sound production and reception to navigate, communicate, and hunt in dark or murky waters, where sight is of little use.

 Southern Resident Orca share many characteristics and cultural traditions as the members of the Northern Resident community.
 Strong family bonds govern this endangered population and the bonds between members of related families remain stable over the course of their lifespans and are held together through generations by a matriarchal structure.
 Despite their similarities and a partial range overlap, Southern Residents and Northern Residents are not known to associate and maintain genetic and acoustic separation.